 Alright, who doesn’t want their favorite dessert or treat prepared especially for them?
 I want this one for Mother’s Day and I’m not even a mom.
 (Does being a pug mom count?)
 Your mama is gonna love you to death if you make her favorite dessert, simple as that.

 8. Create artwork

-This one certainly doesn’t apply to me, but if your artsy or craft-y, or both, something you create from the heart is an amazing gift.
-Not only will it be gorgeous and handcrafted, it will be taylor-made for you mom, and you really can’t get any more personal than that.
+This one certainly doesn’t apply to me, but if you’re artsy or craft-y, or both, something you create from the heart is an amazing gift.
+Not only will it be gorgeous and handcrafted, it will be tailor-made for you mom, and you really can’t get any more personal than that.
 Heartstrings, get ready for some tuggin’.

 9. Write a heartfelt letter

 This is the one I’m best at.
 I wrote my mom an open, sincere “love” letter several years ago for Mother’s Day.
 She cried.
 (The good kind thankfully.)
 It was several pages long, and it basically told her all the things she’d done for me that I was thankful for, that I appreciated her as a person, that’s she’s beautiful and had done a good job, and that she was sooo loved.

 My mom has since gone on to be with the Lord, and I’m so glad I wrote her that letter when I did.
 She texted later that evening and told me it meant so much to her and it was already one of her most cherished things ever.

 10. Put calls & visits on a calendar

 If you’re like me, chances are you might have an extra calendar laying around, but if not, you can easily find a free printable one online, so no expense there.
 Take some time and plan out when you can dedicate time to visit and/or call your mom.
 Imagine her delight when she opens your gift, knowing she can have those dates to look forward to throughout the year.
 That’s just precious right there.